-The department also sponsors a chapter of the National Association of Future Doctors of Audiology (NAFDA).
+The department also sponsors a chapter of the Student Academy of Audiology (SAA).
 This national audiology student group sponsors several fund-raising events and a large regional conference that attracts professionals from throughout the Southwest.
 During these times, local and nationally recognized speakers spend individual time with the students discussing current clinical and research interests.